oliverdozsa/cooksm.art-server/README.md

 * Save recipes into a list

 ## Technical details
 The server is a [Play Framework](https://github.com/playframework/playframework) application.
+It's nothing fancy; it uses relational database for storage and search.

+### Development
+TBD